tjgq/sane/README.md

 ## INSTALLING

-Just run `go get github.com/tjgq/go-sane/sane`.
+Just run `go get github.com/tjgq/go-sane/`.

 The bindings are generated against `libsane` using `cgo`.
 You will need to have the appropriate development packages installed.

 ## USING

-There is a sample program in the `test` subdirectory.
+There is a sample program, similar in spirit to the `scanimage` utility shipped with SANE, in the `example` subdirectory.

 Further information about the SANE API can be found at the [SANE Project website](http://www.sane-project.org).